Overview – The Concept of God

 A possible reply is that God’s omniscience should be understood as the claim that God knows everything it is possible to know.
 The whole point of free will is that it makes it impossible to know the future (that’s what ‘free will’ means).
 So, God is is still omniscient in the sense He knows everything that is possible to know.

-Alternatively, we could respond that as an eternal being God exists outside of time and so is observing (and thus knows) our freely chosen actions of the future:
+Alternatively, we could respond that as an eternal being God exists outside of time and so is observing (and thus knows) our freely chosen actions of the future.
+This is how Boethius (see above) resolved the free will vs. omniscience dilemma:

 Does God Exist?>>>